core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server returns a 2.02 (Deleted) response.

-When a topic-data resource is deleted, the broker SHOULD also delete the topic-data parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{RFC7641}} Section 3.2.
+When a topic-data resource is deleted, the broker SHOULD also delete the topic-data parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The topic is then set back to the half created state as per {{topic-lifecycle}}.

 Example: